-Because a management station usually takes care of a large number of devices that have a large number of objects, it will be overloading for the management station to poll or send requests to query every object on every device.
-It would be better if the managed device agent could notify the management station by sending a message known as a trap for the event.
+Because a management station usually takes care of a large number of devices that have a large number of objects, it will be overwhelming for the management station to poll or send requests to query every object on every device.
+It would be more effective for the managed device agent to notify the management station when necessary by sending a message known as a trap.